patryk-bernasiewicz/the-office-super-simple-trivia-api/README.md

 This super-simple API allows you to fetch a few trivia questions and then check the answers to them.

+## Installation

+1. Clone the repository
+2. Run `yarn`
+3. There you go, you can start it in prod mode with `yarn start` or in dev mode with `yarn dev`
 ## Routes

 ### `GET /questions`